Empowering, Educating and Inspiring by Preserving, Protecting and Providing

 The first four women elected to serve in the California Legislature were elected in 1918 to the State Assembly.
 Grace Doris, Esto Broughton, Anna Saylor, and Elizabeth Hughes were each re-elected, but lost their seats to men by 1924.
 Over the next 50 years only 10 other women served in the state legislature.

-WICP vision for the future is for this project to culminate with celebrating 100 years of Women In California Politics and by opening a world class, technologically advanced, state of the art exhibits, museum and digital library dedicated in 2020 to the Women In California Politics.
-The legacy will endure at The Women In California Politics (WICP) Museum & Library where a host of initiatives from dynamic educational and inter-active programs for all ages, to world-class exhibitions, and public policy forums will provide individuals from our generation and those to follow with the vital resources they will need to create the great moments of the future.
+In 2013 when WICP began developing our vision for the future, we started planning for celebrating 100 years of Women In California Politics with a Centennial event, and for eventually opening a museum to house our many individual collections of political and campaign memorabilia from our elected women.
+Our main mission will always remain the collection of the history of our elected women and development of a digital library that will potentially be dedicated in 2020 to the Women In California Politics.
+The legacy will endure at The Women In California Politics (WICP) Museum & Digital Library and will provide individuals from our generation and those to follow with the vital resources they will need to create the great moments of the future.

 *As this project progresses WICP expects there to be improvements, additions and corrections to this very aggressive plan.